Open Data Hub logo

 • If the user is not added to any of the groups allowed access to Jupyter, add them.

-A user’s notebook server does not start
+A user’s workbench does not start

 Problem